 Although assessing reading comprehension may seem like a straightforward task, there are many aspects that need to be considered.
 As outlined in the RAND report (Snow, 2002), reading comprehension encompasses the reader, the text, and the activity.
 Reader is defined by what the child brings to a text, including cognitive processes such as facility with language and/or working memory.
 The text refers to what type of text a child is reading—is it a story or an informational text?
 Finally, the activity refers to the purpose of the reading task—the child might be reading for school or for pleasure.
 Each of these dimensions is important.
 For example, if a child is only reading for pleasure, the depth of knowledge and recall is much less demanding than for a text that is required for school.
-And, stories versus informational texts have different cognitive demands (as I discussed in this previous blog post).
+And, stories versus informational texts have different cognitive demands.

 How Assessment Formats Can Affect Outcomes

 Yet, beyond these elements there is an additional critical factor to consider when assessing children’s comprehension: the format of the reading comprehension assessment.
 We can assess in a variety of ways, including multiple choice questions, free recall, cloze (where the child provides words that have been deleted from a text), or short answer questions.
 Studies have shown that each of these formats is actually quite different.
 For example, researchers (Keenan, Betjemann, & Olson, 2008) have shown that cloze format reading comprehension tests were linked with word-level skills (decoding), while free recall tests placed more demands on listening comprehension.
 In the most extreme case, one reading comprehension test might actually show that a child is impaired, whereas another may indicate a “clean bill of health” (see Cutting & Scarborough, 2006).